From CNNs to Shift-Invariant Twin Models Based on Complex Wavelets: Introduction

-\paragraph{Other Related Work.} Following the ideas developed for antialiasing, Chaman and Dokmanic \cite{Chaman2021} reached perfect shift invariance by using an adaptive, input-dependent subsampling grid, whereas previous models rely on fixed grids.
-This idea was harnessed by Xu \etal \cite{Xu2021} to get shift equivariance in generative models.
-This approach is not intended to compete with other antialiasing methods, but rather to complement them at the subsampling stages.
+\paragraph*{Other Related Work} Chaman and Dokmanic \cite{Chaman2021} reached perfect shift invariance by using an adaptive, input-dependent subsampling grid, whereas previous models rely on fixed grids.
+Although this method satisfied shift invariance for integer-pixel translations, it did not address the problem of shift instability for fractional-pixel translations, and therefore falls outside the scope of this paper.

 Another aspect of shift invariance in CNNs is related to boundary effects.
 The fact that CNNs can encode the absolute position of an object in the image by exploiting boundary effects was discovered independently by Islam \etal \cite{Islam2020}, and Kayhan and Gemert \cite{Kayhan2020}.
 This phenomenon is left outside the scope of our paper.

-Wavelet scattering networks (ScatterNets), by Bruna and Mallat \cite{Bruna2013}, perform cascading wavelet convolutions and nonlinear operations.
-They produce shift-invariant image representations that are stable to deformation and preserve high-frequency information.
-Further extensions include roto-translation invariant ScatterNets \cite{Oyallon2015}, hybrid ScatterNets combined with fully-trained layers \cite{Oyallon2017a} or dictionary learning \cite{Zarka2020}, dual-tree complex wavelet ScatterNets \cite{Singh2017a}, graph ScatterNets \cite{Zou2020b}, learnable ScatterNets via feature map mixing \cite{Cotter2019} or parametric wavelet filters \cite{Gauthier2022}.
-As deep learning architectures with well-defined mathematical properties, ScatterNets may be used as explanatory models for standard, freely-trained networks.
-However, there is no exact correspondence between the two types of architectures \cite{Tygert2016}.
-In contrast, our models are enhanced versions of existing networks, rather than ad hoc constructions.
-This allows to draw comparisons in terms of prediction accuracy and shift invariance.

-Finally, we draw the reader's attention to the family of complex-valued CNNs (\cvcnns), which is the focus of a comprehensive survey~\cite{Lee2022}.
-These networks are well suited for tasks requiring the phase information to be propagated through the entire network, as done in the context of magnetic resonance imaging \cite{Dedmari2018}, polarimetric imaging \cite{Zhang2017b} or audio signals \cite{Trabelsi2018}.
-However, for image recognition tasks, \cvcnns do not seem to perform better than standard CNNs, with equal number of trainable parameters \cite{Trabelsi2018}.
-Conversely, our approach discards the phase information by computing the modulus.
-In summary, \cvcnns and our models, although both employing complex-valued convolutions, are suited for different contexts.
+Finally, \cite{Biscione2021,Kvinge2022} studied the impact of pretraining on shift invariance and generalizability to out-of-distribution data, without modifying the network architecture.